watchiMass/EKS_Cluster_with_Terraform/README.md

-## Composants Principaux
+## Main Components

-### 1. Backend Terraform
+### 1. Terraform Backend

-S3 Bucket : Stocke l'état Terraform de manière centralisée et sécurisée
+S3 Bucket: Stores Terraform state centrally and securely

-DynamoDB Table : Gère les verrous d'état pour éviter les modifications concurrentes
+DynamoDB Table: Manages state locks to prevent concurrent modifications

-C'est la fondation qui permet le travail en équipe et la sécurité de l'état
+This is the foundation that enables teamwork and state security

-### 2. Module VPC
+### 2. VPC Module

-Crée un réseau isolé sur AWS avec :
+Creates an isolated network on AWS with:

-Subnets publics (pour les load balancers, NAT gateways)
+Public subnets (for load balancers and NAT gateways)

-Subnets privés (pour les workers Kubernetes)
+Private subnets (for Kubernetes workers)

-Multi-AZ pour la haute disponibilité
+Multi-AZ for high availability

-Internet Gateway et NAT Gateway pour la connectivité
+Internet Gateway and NAT Gateway for connectivity

-### 3. Module EKS
+### 3. EKS Module

-Déploie un cluster Kubernetes managé par AWS
+Deploys an AWS-managed Kubernetes cluster

-Configure les node groups (groupes de workers)
+Configures node groups (worker groups)

-Gère les IAM roles et policies
+Manages IAM roles and policies

-Configure le control plane EKS
+Configures the EKS control plane

-### 4. Configuration Principale (main.tf)
+### 4. Main Configuration (main.tf)

-Orchestre les modules VPC et EKS
+Orchestras the VPC and EKS modules

-Configure le backend S3 distant
+Configures the remote S3 backend

-Définit les providers AWS
+Defines the AWS providers

 ### Workflow

 #### 1. Backend Setup

-   └─> Crée S3 + DynamoDB
+└─> Creates S3 + DynamoDB

 #### 2. Terraform Init

-   └─> Se connecte au backend S3
+└─> Connects to the S3 backend

 #### 3. Terraform Plan/Apply

-   ├─> Module VPC crée le réseau
+├─> VPC module creates the network
-   └─> Module EKS déploie Kubernetes
+└─> EKS module deploys Kubernetes

 #### 4. kubectl Configuration

-   └─> Se connecte au cluster EKS
+└─> Connects to the EKS cluster

 ## Installation

-#### Cloner le projet
+#### Clone the project

-Fais le sur une instance EC2 !!!
+Do this on an EC2 instance!!!

 git clone

-cd <votre-repo>
+cd <your-repo>

-#### Configurer AWS CLI
+#### Configure AWS CLI

 aws configure

-#### Créer le Backend S3 + DynamoDB
+#### Create the S3 + DynamoDB Backend

 cd backend